 Partners working with the LCTS in the CCC effort are the Louisiana Department of Transportation and Development (DOTD)’s Communications team, the LA State Police’s Public Affairs division and their respective Troop Public Information Officers (PIO) PIOs, the LA Highway Safety Commission’s PIO, the LA Transportation Research Center’s (LTRC) multimedia experts, and the coordinators of the nine Regional Safety Coalitions that implement the SHSP at the local level.
-Representatives from FHWA Louisiana Division Office, DOTD Highway Safety Section and Highway Safety Research Group are also involved.
+Representatives from FHWA Louisiana Division Office, DOTD Highway Safety Section and Center for Analytics & Research in Transportation Safety (CARTS) are also involved.

 The CCC is working toward consistency in messaging by promoting the same message during specific period for all partners in highway safety.
 This is done by creating and using yearly safety campaign calendar.
 This calendar was mapped out by combining NHTSA’s communications calendar with Louisiana-led PSA campaigns and other campaigns led by five other national and state agencies (AASHTO, National Safety Council, Network of Employers for Traffic Safety, American Traffic Safety Services Association, and the United Nations Road Safety Action).
 This effort has resulted in substantial systemic improvements in communication among LADOTD, the Louisiana Highway Safety Commission, the Louisiana State Police troops, regional safety coalitions, and local LHSC grantees.
 The CCC Highlights below are specific examples to these improvements.